Heather Mills: Criticism of press coverage

 In 2002, Mills accepted damages of £50,000 plus costs from the Sunday Mirror after a false report that the Charity Commission had investigated her about the money she raised for the Indian Earthquake Victims Appeal in 2001.
 The extent and nature of the British press coverage of Mills has been criticised, as in May 2003, when The Guardian columnist Matt Seaton wrote a piece declaring: "There is little that is edifying in the symbolic lynching of Heather.
 The poisonous judgmentalism that drives it, is in the worst tradition of small town gossip.
 It is prurient, spiteful, hypocritical, and we should cry 'shame' on it."
 Publicist Mark Borkowski wrote in The Independent on Sunday, on 23 March 2008: "Not since the cult of Myra Hindley have we encountered so much vitriol aimed at one woman."
-Feminist writer Natasha Walter has compared the coverage to that of Britney Spears.
-Terence Blacker wrote that public figures who are young, female, pretty and fair-haired, are often subjected to public bullying, which is explained as "intense media interest", such as Diana, Princess of Wales, Paula Yates, Ulrika Jonsson and Mills.
+Feminist writer Natasha Walter compared the coverage to that of Britney Spears.
+Terence Blacker wrote that public figures who are young, female, pretty, and fair-haired, are often subjected to public bullying, which is explained as "intense media interest", such as Diana, Princess of Wales, Paula Yates, Ulrika Jonsson and Mills.

 Kira Cochrane, in The Guardian, wrote of "every misogynist epithet available" being used against Mills.
 "She has somehow become the vessel through which it is acceptable for both pundits and the public to express their very worst feelings about women."
 Joan Smith, writing in The Independent, said that newspaper "bullies love a weakling", quoting the front-page headline of the British tabloid newspaper Daily Mirror which read "Lady Liar", and The Sun newspaper writing "Pornocchio" over Mills's face (in reference to Mills's past saucy photographs, and the nose of Pinocchio getting longer when he lied).
 Smith further said Mills had "dreamt of becoming the wife of a famous man, but did not realise that he had fantasies of his own, marrying an attractive younger woman when he hadn't got over the loss of his first wife.
 Mills behaved foolishly when the marriage failed, but she does not deserve the treatment she has had in the mass-market press.
 It is merciless bullying of an unstable, vulnerable woman."
 In 2009, Mills reported that a bogus charity had been set up to extract information about her marriage.
 News Corp, owned by Rupert Murdoch, is alleged to have set up the sting.
 The Daily Mirror ran the headline "Macca marriage to Heather was mistake of the decade", following an interview that McCartney gave to Q magazine.
 McCartney immediately moved to deny this statement, and then went on to publicly print the original transcript on his official website to prove that the article in the Daily Mirror was false.